martinchapman/blog/_posts/2025-08-27-film-diary.md

 # Rationale

-[steppingthroughfilm](https://www.instagram.com/steppingthroughfilm) captures well the rationale for doing this (albeit in physical form):
+[steppingthroughfilm](https://www.instagram.com/steppingthroughfilm) captures well the rationale for keeping a film diary (albeit in physical form):
 <br />
 <br />
 "For the past 16 years I've written down every film I watch in [journals]...
 Each film is like a memory so it's lovely flipping through the pages."